nasa/harmony-py/README.md

 ## Installing

-The library is available from Pypi and can be installed with pip:
+The library is available from [PyPI](#TODO) and can be installed with pip:

 > pip install -U harmony-py

+## Running the Example Jupyter Notebooks

+Jupyter notebooks in the `examples` subdirectory show how to use the Harmony Py library.
+Start up the Jupyter Lab notebook server and run these examples:

+The Jupyter Lab server will start and [open in your browser](http://localhost:8888/lab).
+Double-click on a notebook in the file-browser sidebar and run the notebook.
+Note that some notebooks may have cells which prompt for your EDL username and password.
+Be sure to use your UAT credentials since all of the example notebooks use the Harmony UAT environment.

+> make examples

 ## Developing